xieweiAlex/English_Learning/words/2025/words-Apr-25.md

 sycophant

+-------------------------

 stoop, swoop, swoon

-sagacious, cagey

-somber, umbrage,

--------------------------

-palisade
-grubby
+The disciples were absorbed in a discussion of Lao-tzu's dictum.
+Overcome with shame and grief, they tried to cry and bemoan their fate.

+askew, askance, canted, slant, tilted. outlast, outgrow, outfox, outsmart, outrank,
+Most religions **posit** the existence of life after death. -
+We couldn't stay out there in that desolation another day.
+**Apostrophe**
+wimpy, meek, lame,

-The takeaway is simple: impatience impedes learning.
+The takeaway is simple: impatience **impedes** learning.
 Whether teaching a child, a colleague, or a stranger, patience is the gift of genuine improvement.
 > “It is not happiness that makes us grateful.
 It’s gratefulness that makes us happy.”

-I'm petrified by some of those issues.
+I'm **petrified** by some of those issues.
-We are misers about money and property, Seneca writes in On The Shortness of Life but often so careless with the one thing we can’t get back: time.
+We are **misers** about money and property, Seneca writes in On The Shortness of Life but often so careless with the one thing we can’t get back: time.
-That flutter in your stomach before meeting new people, that's your ancestor's survivial instinct still protecting you.
+That **flutter** in your stomach before meeting new people, that's your ancestor's survival instinct still protecting you.
 Why the IMF should **bail out** a serial **deadbeat**.
-The apostle paul.
+The **apostle** Paul.
-Overripe: The skin may be discolored, wrinkled, or have blemishes
+**Overripe**: The skin may be **discolored**, wrinkled, or have **blemishes**
-It's hard to imagine what reason there could be for the university to scrub its website as if he never worked there.
+It's hard to imagine what reason there could be for the university to **scrub** its website as if he never worked there.

-twaddle, dawdle, drivel,
+**twaddle, dawdle, drivel**,

-The tinsel and the holly were decorating the drug store.
+The **tinsel and the holly** were decorating the drug store.
-his taste for the tinsel of the art world.
+his taste for the **tinsel** of the art world.
-Credulous people are easily misled by false advertisements.
+**Credulous** people are easily misled by false advertisements.
-Brian took a swig of his beer.
+Brian took a **swig** of his beer. -
-glut, gluttonous.
-concubine.
+**glut, gluttonous**.
+**concubine**.

-hearse, coffin, casket, corpse, limo
+**hearse, coffin, casket, corpse, **sepulcher**, limo**

-aperture.
+deft, apt

-gurgle, giggle, chuckle, smirk, grin,
+**gurgle, giggle, chuckle, smirk, grin**,

 **fervid, fervent, ardent, zealous, fanatical**